mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```

-Consequently, when using the Newton-Raphson method, the iteration begins with a fixed set of voltage magnitude values that remain constant throughout the iteration process.
+Consequently, the iteration begins with a fixed set of voltage magnitude values that remain constant throughout the iteration process.
 The remaining values are initialized as part of the "flat start" approach.

 ---